 8. My team is respectful of different cultures.

-Teams that are not respectful of different cultures can exist when there is a lack of understanding of newcomers to this country, implicit bias in how people interact on your team, or discrimination.
-In addition to taking advantage of these resources, consider asking your team members how they demonstrate respect for different cultures in the workplace, and begin a conversation that leads to an agreement about how all team members will show respect going forward.
+Teams that aren't respectful of different cultures can exist when there is a lack of understanding of newcomers to this country, implicit bias in how people interact on your team, or discrimination.
+In addition to taking advantage of these resources, consider asking your team members how they demonstrate respect for different cultures at work, and begin a conversation that leads to an agreement about how all team members will show respect going forward.

 The Civility and respect workshop brings your team together to develop a shared understanding of what respect means to them, and what changes they’d like to make to the ways they interact.